 Other dogs that have short legs are not going to be great running dogs because they just don’t have the stride capability.
 But this makes sense.
 A two-year isn’t going to be a great running partner—her legs are not long enough!

 Another important thing to remember when figuring out if your dog can run is ensuring that he or she will be able to breathe.
 If you have a pug or another type of dog with a smooshed face, he or she will not be able to run with you for breathing reasons.

-You’ll also want to consider other factors: Does she pant a lot even when she’s sleeping on the sleep?
+You should also consider other factors: Does she pant a lot even when she’s sleeping?
 Does he snore like a freight train?
 Does she have small nostrils?
 If the answer to any of these questions is yes, your dog is probably out for running.

 Remember the Age of Your Dog

 Like I mentioned above, my terrier could run with me for very short distances when she was younger, but when she got older, she couldn’t do it anymore.
 She ended up living past 17 ½ years, and I could barely get her to walk a couple feet at the end of her life.

 If your dog is older, he or she just isn’t going to be able to run as far, but this is also true for humans, so it makes sense.
 Likewise, don’t start too soon with your puppy.
 Make sure that his muscles have had time to develop.

 Depending on the dog, the ideal running age will be between 3-7 years old.
 My friends’ Siberian Husky fits in that age range.
 It’s always good to double-check with your vet to be sure.